About this course

 The UWE careers service provides guidance and support throughout your studies in addition to useful resources, CV checks, career coaching and details of current job vacancies.

-Applicants accepted for an NHS funded place are eligible to apply for an NHS income assessed bursary.
-For further information, please see the NHS bursary website.
+Applicants accepted for an NHS funded place on this course are eligible and recommended to apply for an NHS income assessed bursary.
+Please see our guidance on NHS funding.

 We require evidence of recent assessed academic study within the last three years.